Coach Trip series 5

-Coach Trip 5 was the fifth series of Coach Trip in the United Kingdom which was filmed from May until June 2010 (after the Iceland volcanic ash cloud was busy dissipating) and aired from 30 August to 8 October 2010.
+Coach Trip 5 is the fifth series of Coach Trip in the United Kingdom which was filmed from May until June 2010 (after the Iceland volcanic ash cloud was dissipating) and aired from 30 August to 8 October 2010.
 The show's format changed slightly from previous series and with weekends included, from Day 2 of that the couple who received a yellow card the previous day would be immune from the following vote the next day.
 The series involves seven couples traveling on a one-month tour centering on Northern European countries for the first time, with visits to Denmark, Finland, Sweden, Norway, Latvia and Estonia.
 Tour guide Brendan Sheerin, coach driver Paul Donald and the MT09 MTT registration all returned for this series, which airs on Channel 4.
 Dave Vitty was the narrator for the first time.
 This was the first series to feature couples that lasted for the entire trip.